What Is a Dental Crown?

 Additionally, dental crowns can be used for cosmetic reasons, such as to cover an uneven or discoloured tooth and improve the overall appearance of your smile.

-Crowns are quite strong because they are often made of porcelain, a material that protects and strengthens the remaining tooth structure.
+Crowns are often made of porcelain, a material that protects and strengthens the remaining tooth structure.

 The Crown Procedure

-Placing a dental crown generally requires at least two appointments at your dental office.
-Once your dentist determines you need a crown, here's what you can expect at each appointment.
+Placing a dental crown will typically require at least two appointments at your dental office.
+If your dentist decides you need a dental crown, you can expect to go through the following process.

 To prepare the tooth, your dentist will file down and remove part of the outer layer of the tooth.
 Next, they will take an impression of the trimmed tooth and the surrounding teeth, and place a temporary crown over the tooth to protect it.
 The temporary crown is placed using temporary cement so that it can come off easily when the permanent crown is ready.